Dawn1313/sc-bioinformatics-consulting---shu-cheng/index.md

 ## About Me

-I am an independent bioinformatics consultant with abundant experience supporting bioinformatics projects from raw data to publication-ready results.
+I am a Bioinformatics Consultant, with 18 years of bioinformatics experience, dedicated to helping researchers and biotech innovators navigate the complexities of high-throughput sequencing.

-I value tailored bioinformatics workflows, reproducibility, and efficient problem-solving.
+I value tailored bioinformatics workflows, reproducibility, as well as efficient problem-solving.

 ## 🤝 How We Can Work Together

 - Short-term analysis projects

-- Bioinformatics pipeline review, optimization, and validation
+- Pipeline review, optimization, and validation

 - Ongoing consulting or technical support